How Litigation Works

-Practical analysis for clients and families.
+Practical explanations for clients and families.

 Plain-spoken articles on lawsuits, trials, appeals, pre-litigation investigation, medical malpractice, and related questions that clients often need answered clearly.